RKouchoo/RCJA-Soccer-Dev/README.md

   currently have not implemented methods for use of a soleniod+transformer/boost converter as i cannot mount it to either of the robots
   & and dangerous as a high current might get us disqualified (5 AMPS+ OUTPUT)

+To do list in day order: Current agenda for today
+Big Robot:
+Now:
+-	MOUNT LIGHT SENSORS AND TEST
+After school:
+-	Unmount motor driver and wires
+-	Remount and reconnect wires

+Small Robot:
+Now:
+-	Cut back m4 wires and connect to motor controller
+-	Mount arduino and connect all wires to it
+After school:
+-	When receive sensor mount and connect it

+Recess:
+-	Testing which motor controllers is dead
+-	Mount light sensors

   TODO LIST: